 When speaking to your colleagues, again pick a time when none of you are under pressure.
 Give them a simple explanation of your condition, like: ‘I have a skin condition called psoriasis.
 My skin cells multiply much faster than normal.
 That’s why it’s all sore and flaky.
 You can’t catch it.2 Telling your colleagues can put them at ease and help relieve any stress you may be feeling.1

 What are the benefits of being open about psoriasis at work?

 Work can be stressful enough without having to hide your psoriasis from people.
-If you tell your colleagues, you’ll probably feel more comfortable about showing your affected skin in the workplace.
-This means you’ll be able to wear clothes appropriate to the weather – such as short-sleeved tops in summer, for example – rather than feeling hot and bothered in clothes that cover your psoriasis up.
+If you tell your colleagues, you may feel more comfortable about showing your affected skin at work.
+This means you will be able to wear clothes appropriate to the weather, rather than feeling hot in clothes that cover your psoriasis.

-Plus, once they know about your psoriasis, you’ll be in a much better position to ask for their help at work – maybe you need an urgent job done while you take time off for a doctor’s appointment, or you want someone to cover for you in a meeting because your skin is itching immensely and you’re finding it difficult to concentrate.
+Once they know about your psoriasis, they will be more likely to be supportive.6 So you may find it easier to ask for help.
+For example, if you need an urgent job doing while you take time off for a doctor's appointment, or you may want someone to cover for you in a meeting because your skin is so itchy, you're finding it difficult to concentrate.